-What a Neck Lift Can Do
+How a Neck Lift Can Help

 If a patient prefers to address aging solely on the neck, then Dr. Waltzman can perform an isolated neck lift.
 A neck lift will help patients achieve a smoother, sleeker profile by removing heavy bands on the neck.
 Neck bands appear when the platysma (the wide sheet of muscle that covers the neck), fatty tissue, and skin start to sag.
 To lift and tighten the neck bands, a neck lift will remove excess skin and fat and tighten the platysma.